aweppens/azure-tf/README.md

 export SUBSCRIPTION_ID="<azure_subscription_id>"
 az account set --subscription="${SUBSCRIPTION_ID}"
 ```
 # Create service principal for role-based access.
 Note the output of the Service Principal
-# command where the client id, client secret, and tenant ids are shown.
+command where the client id, client secret, and tenant ids are shown.
 ```
 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/${SUBSCRIPTION_ID}"
 ```
-# Once you have your Azure Service Principal values, you need to set a few environment variables
-# so you're not having to maintain them.
+# Environment variables
 For the below values, you should have noted them
-# from the above steps.
+from the above steps.
 ```
 echo "Setting environment variables for Terraform" export ARM_SUBSCRIPTION_ID="${SUBSCRIPTION_ID}"